Stranded whale euthanised after removal from French river | Science-Environment

 French authorities say a beluga whale stranded for several days in the Seine River has died after it was successfully removed from the French waterway.

-Veterinarian Ollivet Courtois said that during the rescue operation, the dangerously thin white mammal began to have breathing difficulties, and so experts decided to humanely euthanise the creature.
+Veterinarian Ollivet Courtois said that during the rescue operation, the dangerously thin white mammal began to have breathing difficulties, and so experts decided to humanely euthanize the creature.

 The whale was being prepared for transfer to a saltwater pool in Normandy.
 It was first spotted in the Seine last week after having accidentally veered off its normal path to the Arctic.